PedroSilva8/parallel/README.md

 - the more cores the computer has the faster it can process
 - easy to use and understand
+- nesting although it should be avoided

 __Cons__

 - doesn't guarantee processing order (obviously)
-- when breaking doesn't guarantte that others m_main_workers do it instantly
+- when breaking doesn't guarantte that others workers do it instantly
-- no nesting (for now)
 - FIFO is currently the only method to process data

 # example